-Ref Туре Area (s) Change from previous classification ROF Rolling Open Farmland ROF1 Holkham to Raynham Combines ROF1 - 5 TF Tributary Farmland TF1 North Norfolk Tributary Farmland Incorporates some of the 'Wooded Parkland' type within its boundaries.
-LPF Low Plains Farmland LP1 North Norfolk Low Plains Farmland Incorporates some of the 'Wooded Parkland' type within its boundaries.
-Stalham becomes part of Settled Farmland RV River Valleys RV1 River Wensum and tributaries Combines large and small valleys.
+RV River Valleys RV1 River Wensum and tributaries Combines large and small valleys.
 Formerly LV1 and SV9.
 RV2 River Bure and tributaries Combines large and small valleys.
 Formerly LV5, SV8 and SV4.
 RV3 River Ant and tributaries Combines large and small valleys.
 Formerly LV4, SV5 and SV7.
 RV4 River Stiffkey and tributaries Combines large and small valleys.
 Formerly LV2, SV1 and SV2.
 RV5 River Glaven and tributaries Combines large and small valleys.
 Formerly LV3 and SV3.
 RV6 Mundesley Beck Formerly SV6.
-SF Settled Farmland SF1 Stalham, Ludham and Formerly Settled Fen.

-Potter Heigham Stalham moved within SF, from LPF СР Coastal Plain CP1 Bacton to Waxham Combines CP1 and CP2 cs Coastal Shelf CS1 Weybourne to Mundesley Combines CTV1-3, but also includes the area around Cromer Hall that was formerly in WP2 WGR Wooded Glacial Ridge WGR1 Wooded Glacial Cromer Ridge Largely contiguous with the former WP2 area, excluding land at the eastern end which is now classified within CS (the area around Cromer Hall) and TF (the area south and east of the Great Wood at Felbrigg).
-Excludes at its western end some land now in RV5 RHA Rolling Heath and Arable RHA1 Blakeney, Salthouse & Kelling Mostly contiguous with the former RHA type, combining RHA1 and RHA2.
-The coastal edge of the area near Weybourne is now part of CS DCM Drained Coastal Marshes DCM1 Holkham Drained Marshes No change DCM2 Blakeney, Wiveton, Cley and Salthouse Drained Marshes One very small easterly marsh outlier subsumed within GR2 ОСМ Open Coastal Marshes OCM1 North Norfolk Open Coastal Marshes Combines OCM1, 2 and 3 (because these are one continuous geographical area) The Status, Meaning and Limitations of Boundary Lines - The precision of boundaries drawn around landscape character areas and types varies with the scale and level of detail of the assessment.
+SF Settled Farmland SF1 Stalham, Ludham and Potter Heigham Formerly Settled Fen.
+Stalham moved within SF, from LPF TF Tributary Farmland TF1 North Norfolk Tributary Farmland Incorporates some of the 'Wooded Parkland' type within its boundaries.
+WGR Wooded Glacial Ridge WGR1 Wooded Glacial Cromer Ridge Largely contiguous with the former WP2 area, excluding land at the eastern end which is now classified within CS (the area around Cromer Hall) and TF (the area south and east of the Great Wood at Felbrigg).
+Excludes at its western end some land now in RV5

+The Status, Meaning and Limitations of Boundary Lines

+- 4.4 The precision of boundaries drawn around landscape character areas and types vary with the scale and level of detail of the assessment.
 This assessment has been mapped at a scale of 1:25,000 which means that it is suitable for use at this scale.
 The scale of this classification will need to be taken into account whenever the assessment is used to ensure that the level of detail is compatible with the intended application. - 4.5 In reality landscape character does not change abruptly at the boundaries.
 Boundaries therefore often represent transitions rather than marked changes on the ground.